What certification will I receive after completing the program?

 - Monday, Wednesday 4:00 pm - 8:00 pm AND Friday 7:30 am - 4 pm (5 months)

-All students will have the opportunity to complete clinical hours in a local care facility as part of the required coursework.
+Students will have the opportunity to complete clinical hours in a local care facility as part of the required coursework unless CDPH specifies otherwise based on pandemic conditions.

 Please check the program guide to for the most current schedule.